 In a matter of time though and with a lot of practice, you’ll get used to panning in headphones.

-What Volume Should I Mix at With Headphones?
+What Volume Should I Mix at?

 I don’t believe in dishing out numbers for the best levels, but what I would suggest is to use listening levels.